BiCroLab/fish_probe_design/README.md

 #### Usage:

-The pipeline consists of a [`main.sh`](./pipeline_geneid/modules/txt) script that manages a series of modules. <br>
+The pipeline consists of a [`main.sh`](./pipeline_geneid/modules/txt) script that manages a series of modules.
+The following bash variables must be adjusted manually to specify the correct inputs, and then the whole workflow can be launched using:

+    sbatch main.sh

+#### Inputs:

-The following bash variables must be adjusted manually:
+The following bash variables are found in [`main.sh`](./pipeline_geneid/modules/txt) and must be adjusted manually:

  | Variable | Description |
  | -------- | ----------- |